 Here at Knack (a totally awesome no-code development platform), we default to asynchronous use.
 Although this approach minimizes distractions, it can mean a delay between asking a question and receiving a response.
 However, since this expectation is explicitly set, team members can work and plan accordingly.
 Additionally, because we recognize the value of intentional synchronous use, we encourage Knackleheads to explicitly request synchronous Slack availability if/when needed.
 (Knacktale hour, our virtual happy hour, being one such example.)

 Public Posting vs. Private Posting

-Slack is also great at facilitating both private and public messages.
+Slack is also great at facilitating both private direct messages and public messages with slack channels.
 This is another facet of Slack use that merits careful consideration.

-At Knack, we default to public posts (visible to all employees) for a number of reasons.
+At Knack, we default to public posts (visible to all employees or in dedicated channels) for a number of reasons.
 Public posts…

 - Foster transparency

 - Give more folks a chance to provide buy-in or feedback